rundeck/rundeck/docs/en/08-integration/01-chapter9.md

         -t -o "}"

-After deploying this script to a CGI enabled directory on the operations web server, it can be tested directly by requesting it using cUrl.
+After deploying this script to a CGI enabled directory on the operations web server, it can be tested directly by requesting it using `curl`.

     curl -d "hudsonJob=anvils&artifactPath=/artifact/bin/dist/RPMS/noarch/" \
         --get http://opts.acme.com/cgi/hudson-artifacts.cgi